 Top 5 Most Common Symptoms of Post-Concussion Syndrome

 Understanding the complexities of post-concussion syndrome is essential for those experiencing lingering effects long after the initial injury.
-This look into the top 5 most common symptoms aims to shed light on the challenges faced by concussion survivors, along with mentioning the groundbreaking work done at Moore MyoWorx in Guelph to provide tangible relief.
+This look into the top 5 most common symptoms aims to shed light on the challenges faced by concussion survivors, along with mentioning the ground breaking work done at Moore MyoWorx in Guelph to provide tangible relief.

 Introduction.